Frequently Asked Questions

 My earliest memory is of me staring at the chrome hubcap on the sidemount of a Packard (with the characteristic red hexagon in the center) while being held by my mother.
 I was two years-old.
 She was keeping me entertained by showing me my reflection in the chrome while at a graveside service for one of her uncles.
 (The Packard was probably a limousine or hearse.)
 Perhaps this explains my lifelong fascination with cars.

 I started drawing cars when I was four.
-I drove a car when I was thirteen.
+I first drove a car when I was thirteen.
 I've owned cool cars.
 And awful ones.
 And ordinary, everyday ones, too.
 Over the years, I've owned several collector cars, including a couple of Continental Mark IIs.
 I'm now down to one old vehicle.

 2. About my drawings: They're from pen and ink originals.
-Every car drawing and sketch on The Lincoln Club pages is copyrighted.
+Every car drawing and sketch on these Lincoln Club pages is copyrighted.
 These drawings are not for use as clip art.
 Enjoy the site and each car rendering but please respect my rights as an artist.
 Thanks.

 I sometimes have been asked "learn-to-draw" questions.
 I've been drawing cars since I was 4 years-old.
 I never took an art class, but I have studied books about drawing.
+And practiced.
 The best one currently in print is 'How To Draw Cars Like A Pro' by Thom Taylor with Lisa Hallett, published by Motorbooks International.
 The best book of all time is 'You Can Draw Cars' by Bill Jenks.
 It was published in 1960 by Sports Car Press.
 I still have the copy I bought as a teenager.
 (You can probably find a copy on eBay or through a used book shop.)

 I used to do give permission for my drawings to be used by non-profits.
 Then I had several businesses lift my work (from the non-profits' publications) and to use them for commercial purposes.
 I had to use legal means to protect my copyrights and, while I recovered my costs, the time and effort spent protecting my interests was too much.
 Therefore, I enacted a strict policy of granting limited usage of my works (words and images) only to paid licensees.